sbanerjee1776/CourseProject-Samsung/CodeBook.md

 * The activity and subject ID are added to the combined data set by cbind (This completes Step 1 of the assignment)

-* Any variables that contain the word "mean" or "std" are extracted from the feature names
+* Any variables that contain the word "mean" or "std" are extracted from the feature names using grep()
 * The original data set is subsetted using these columns to get only those columns that contain either a mean or std (standard deviation) in their name.
 * The activity labels are converted into labeled factors from the activity_labels.txt file